 Configuring the Raspberry Pi

 Before we go into designing projects, let’s configure that little board first.
-This project takes you through understanding the project and lists out on some of the basic requirements which being:
+This project takes you through understanding the project and lists out some of the basic requirements which are:

 - a secure home network.

 - a router that can accept a direct ethernet cable.